Last updated on September 22nd, 2022 at 08:30 am

 You can get there from Cartagena or Tolu by boat.
 Life is simple on the island and accommodation very basic.

-Playing golf in Colombia will be an unique experience.
+Playing golf in Colombia will be a unique experience.
 There are over 50 golf courses around the country.
 You can play from sea level up to 3,000 meters (9,800 ft) in different climate zones year around.
-Saying that, most of the Golf courses are private and you will not have access as an individual traveler.
+Having said that, most of the Golf courses are private and you will not have access as an individual traveler.

 It was at the beginning of the 16th century when the Spaniards began conquering the territory looking for El Dorado, which led to the disappearance of several of the indigenous communities in its path.